gashcrumb/ipaas-api/docs/overview.md

 9. The `[Model]Repository` then creates a deep copy of the object returned from the database, and then returns that copy.

-## Guidelines & Best Practices
-- Models, repositories, and services should only be called when needed, and on an individual basis.
-- Constructors/classes should be used for EACH model, which will allow for those models to be instantiated individually, as opposed to instantiating the models layer which would include all models.
-The main models file should only require the individual model file.
-At the top of that model file should be `object var [Model] = {}` with default parameters of that model.
-Functions will then determine how to map to Sequelize (default ORM) and import the files, etc. For example, the Users controller calls the `UserService`, which calls the `UserRepository` (and possibly other repositories), which calls the User model, for instance.
-- Model parents and children will all be on the same table, and use the same classes.
-- Layers: You **must** specify the layer name and the model name.
-This is very important!
-- **Extends Function**: Used for extending `Base[Layer]` with `[Model][Layer]`.
-Allows you to create an object that has no properties of its own, but inherits everything from the parent's prototype.
-The object is then used as the layer (service, repository, etc.) instance/object.
-Make sure each base class constructor is EMPTY.
-Only add reusable properties to it, which go in the prototype to then be inherited by other layers.
-Otherwise, those properties in the constructor will be added to the prototype chain, rather than ONLY using the child's (or layer’s) properties.
-The parent will never be modified once the child is, because only the parent’s prototypes are inherited.
-This protects the original object retrieved by Sequelize from the database from being modified by any user of the subsequently created class.
-You should never have to use the uber property, or the uber Class, EVER, because it references the BaseRepository, or BaseService, directly.

 ## Deep Dive into JavaScript Prototypical Inheritance
 A brief overview of how this layered approach works, using vanilla JavaScript: